liampshaw/mobile-gene-regions/README.md

           -r prepare_DB run_pangraph calculate_distances make_plots
 ```

-Equivalently you can call the full pipeline with:
+Equivalently you can call the full pipeline on a config file with:

 ```
-python run_full_pipepine.py --config-file configs/default_config.yaml
+python run_full_pipeline.py --config-file configs/default_config.yaml
 ```

 Outputs for a given gene are saved in `{output_prefix}/{focal_gene}` and include output data files as well as pdf plots (generated with R) and html plots (generated with [altair](https://altair-viz.github.io/) in Python).